Need help selecting your major? See your Association Dean in Monroe Hall!

 - No more than two courses can be counted simultaneously for two non-interdisciplinary majors; an interdisciplinary major may share up to three courses with another major.

-- There is no triple major; only one minor is permitted.
+- There is no triple major.

 Students who double major must submit at least 18 credits in each major; credits applied toward one major may not be included in the core 18 hours of the other major, unless one or both majors is interdisciplinary (see below).
 Students receive one diploma, but the double major status is reflected on their transcript.
 Credits applied toward a major may not also be applied toward a minor.